26 Things to do in Suzhou China – All You Need to Know Before you Go

 The Embroidery Institute of Suzhou

-And the final stop for artistry was the Embroidery Institute.
+The final stop for artistry was the Embroidery Institute, located near the Master of the Nets Garden.
 Somebody has to have the skills to decorate those beautiful dresses.

 You must have young eyes to be an embroidery artist, I couldn’t even see the eye of the needle when they showed me how they thread it.